tahshasay/TS1015-DESeq2/README.md

 INPUT_Files:
 All transcriptome data and the counts data (renamed) from this study are available in the NCBI GEO database under accession number GSE130274.
+The raw counts file (prior to updating sample names) is named as: TS1015_L001_L002_counting_report_tidy_NoERCC_NolncRNAs_NoBact_2016.02.08.txt.

 OUTPUT_Files: